-- 1. The number of final samples taken i.e. 100 for baseline survey to meet 90% confidence interval, +/- 10% error margin. - 2.
+- 1. The number of final samples taken i.e. 100 for the baseline study to meet 90% confidence interval, +/- 10% error margin. - 2.
 The samples selected include the states covered under the VPA at the time of submission for transition to GS, i.e. Karnataka in this specific VPA. - 3.
 A questionnaire was prepared in consultation with PO for conducting the survey.
-The questionnaire includes the HH member consent to interview and if he/she is the primary cook for the HH and has used the ICS, name and gender of the product owner, address and ask questions on - a) Type of cooking done (domestic/commercial) - b) Currently used cooking devices (three stoned fired, in-efficient mud stove, stove with chimney and grate, kerosene stove/ LPG/ Electric stove) - c) Number of stoves owned - d) When was the stove last used? - e) Does the stove have a chimney or grate? - f) Do you experience any increase in fuel consumption during a different season? - g) Count of meals cooked in a day - h) Other types of stove being used - i) Count of meals prepared with respective stove in a day in different seasons - j) Average cooking hours per day - k) Average baseline fuel wood consumption (through baseline kitchen performance test in selected households, methodology explained below in this section) - 1) Purchase / collection of fuel wood - m) Person primarily responsible for fuel wood collection - n) Time spent in cooking and collecting fuel - o) Smoke emission from biomass stove in kitchen and health issues - p) Interest in buying an improved cookstove - 4.
+The questionnaire includes the name of the product owner, address and ask questions on - a.
+Type of cooking done (domestic/commercial) - b.Currently used cooking devices (three stoned fired, in-efficient mud stove, stove with chimney and grate, kerosene stove/ LPG/ Electric stove) - c.
+Number of stoves owned - d.
+When was the stove last used? - e.
+Does the stove have a chimney or grate? - f.
+Do you experience any increase in fuel consumption during a different season? - g.
+Count of meals cooked in a day - h.
+Other types of stove being used - i.
+Count of meals prepared with respective stove in a day in different seasons - j.
+Average cooking hours per day - k.
+Average baseline fuel wood consumption (through baseline kitchen performance test in selected households, methodology explained below in this section)

+- I. Purchase / collection of fuel wood - m.
+Person primarily responsible for fuel wood collection - n.
+Time spent in cooking and collecting fuel - o.
+Smoke emission from biomass stove in kitchen and health issues - p.Interest in buying an improved cookstove - 4.
 MEC enumerators visited the selected households during the day (between 9 AM and 6PM) to ask them the questions and collect the answers.